ioccc-src/mkiocccentry/FAQ.md

 mkdir -p /tmp/ioccc
 ```

-The _prog.c_ is the path to the main C source code for your entry.
+The _prog.c_ is the path to the main C source code for your submission.

-The _Makefile_ is the path to a Makefile used to build your entry.
+The _Makefile_ is the path to a Makefile used to build your submission.

 The _remarks.md_ is a path to a
 [markdown file](https://www.markdownguide.org/basic-syntax)
-that describes your entry.
+that describes your submission.

-If you have other optional files that belong to your entry, give them
+If you have other optional files that belong to your submission, give them
 as additional paths at the end if your `mkiocccentry` tool command line.

 The `mkiocccentry` tool, by default, will ask you a series of
-questions about your entry and about the authors of your entry.
+questions about your submission and about the authors of your submission.
 Once you have answered all of the questions, the tool will form a
 XZ compressed tarball, in v7 format, under the _work_dir_ directory.

+## 3. <a href="makefile">What do I do for the Makefile in my submission?</a>

+Although you are welcome to add additional rules, we recommend that you use the
+example Makefile, [Makefile.example](Makefile.example), removing and changing
+comments as appropriate, and making sure to add the correct specifics of each
+rule.

+XXX - make sure to link to the winner repo FAQ about the Makefile - XXX
+XXX - this is not done now because of link changes and possibly an anchor - XXX
+XXX - name being added to the entry - XXX

-## 3. <a name="submitting">Can't I just submit my obfuscated C program to the judges?</a>
+## 4. <a name="submitting">Can't I just submit my obfuscated C program to the judges?</a>

 No. While we appreciate your enthusiasm for wanting to show us your obfuscated
 code, the [IOCCC judges](https://www.ioccc.org/judges.html) request your help by
-using the `mkiocccentry` tool to package your entry.
+using the `mkiocccentry` tool to package your submission.

-We need your entry in the form of an XZ compressed tarball in v7 format,
+We need your submission in the form of an XZ compressed tarball in v7 format,
 along with things like your Makefile, a pair of JSON files that
-help describe you and your entry, some remarks you wrote about your
+help describe you and your submission, some remarks you wrote about your
-entry etc. The  `mkiocccentry` tool does a lot in packaging your
+submission etc. The  `mkiocccentry` tool does a lot in packaging your
-entry and we kindly request that you use it.
+submission and we kindly request that you use it.

 In short, you cannot simply upload your obfuscated C program as it needs to
 be in a certain form and the `mkiocccentry` tool does that.

-## 4. <a name="mkiocccentry-requirements">Do I have to use mkiocccentry to package my entry?</a>
+## 5. <a name="mkiocccentry-requirements">Do I have to use mkiocccentry to package my submission?</a>

 Technically you do not have to use the `mkiocccentry` tool; however, you run the
-risk of having your entry rejected if what you upload to the submit server is
+risk of having your submission rejected if what you upload to the submit server is
 malformed.
 Moreover, the contents of the XZ compressed tarball (in v7 format)
-that you upload to the submit server must be in proper form or your entry could
+that you upload to the submit server must be in proper form or your submission could
 be rejected.
 The mkiocccentry tool also creates two JSON files that are
 required.
 Therefore we highly recommend that you use the `mkiocccentry` tools.

-If you simply must package your entry yourself then we strongly recommend that
+If you simply must package your submission yourself then we strongly recommend that
 you use the `txzchk` tool to verify that the tarball you plan to upload to the
 submit server is OK.
 We also strongly recommend that use the `chkentry` tool to
 inspect the directory that you used to form the tarball to verify that the
 contents under that directory are also OK.
 In particular, that tool tests that
 the JSON files are correct.

-## 5. <a name="installing">Do I need to install this code to use it?</a>
+## 6. <a name="installing">Do I need to install this code to use it?</a>

 No, installing the code in this repo is not necessary to use it.
 These tools
 were designed to be used from the top level directory of the source, or after